 Sugarloaf Uphill Access Guidelines

-With an ever-growing sidecountry scene, Sugarloaf embraces skinning, snowshoeing, and other types of uphill travel.
+With an ever-growing sidecountry scene, Sugarloaf embraces uphill skinning and snowshoeing.
 For the safety of everyone on the mountain, we ask that anyone participating in these activities adhere to the following guidelines.
 All uphill travel is done at each individual's own risk.

-- You must have a valid season pass or day ticket.
+- You must have a valid season pass or day ticket, and it must be visible.
 If you do not intend to ride a lift at any point during the day, you can purchase an Uphill Access day ticket for $10 at Guest Services.

 - The suggested route of uphill travel is Windrow to Bullwinkles, and Tote Road above that point.